 My family speaks Berber at home.
 I speak Arabic fluently and teach Arabic, but I identify as Berber.
 I do not identify as an Arab.
 But if someone insults Arab culture, I’m the first one to oppose anti-Arab sentiment.
 I am, however, Muslim.”
 What seemed like a simple question – what constitutes an Arab – only proved to highlight the multi-layered complexity of Arab identity, a question that cannot escape the complexities of geography, ethnicity, nationality, religion, class, culture, and language.

 “Even within the same family,” explained Nora from Al-Bustan, “you can find some people who consider themselves Arab and some who do not.”
 Ultimately, one’s identity is a matter of personal choice, a matter of the aspects of our backgrounds that we choose to highlight over others.
 Considering that the Arabic-speaking world includes a vast geographic area that has witnessed colonization from many foreign cultures over the centuries, Arabic-speaking communities have identities that are no less complex than that of other peoples.

-An academic lecture on 11th century Andalusian poetry sparked a wonderful discussion on the complexity of human identity.
-Al-Andalus’s historical melting pot of North African Arab, Berber, Jewish, and Christian European cultures guided this 21st century group of teachers towards understanding that ethnic labels are constructed, fluid concepts.
-The ideas of ethno-linguistic fluidity that dominated medieval Andalusia’s diverse society guided a healthy conversation long after Al-Andalus’s demise in 1492.
+An academic lecture on 11th-century Andalusian poetry sparked a wonderful discussion on the complexity of human identity.
+Al-Andalus’s historic melting pot of North African Arab, Berber, Jewish, and Christian European cultures guided this 21st-century group of teachers towards understanding that ethnic labels are constructed, fluid concepts.
+The ideas of ethnolinguistic fluidity that dominated medieval Andalusia’s diverse society guided a healthy conversation long after Al-Andalus’s demise in 1492.

 Kenyon College, Class of 2017